ivorystarrzz/Landing-Page/README.md

 # Landing-Page

-A landing page for a staffing agency created with HTML and CSS
+A Landing page built for a mock staffing agency.
+Created with HTML and CSS.
+Implemented media queries to make page responsive

 ![](staff.PNG)